5 Best Medical Schools in Texas (Updated List For 2026)

 Their health science center is a major medical hub, serving more than one million patients every year.

-Some students may also opt to enroll in the university’s dual degree programs.
-These include an M.D./M.S., M.D/M.B.A., M.D./M.P.H., and an M.D./Ph.D.
+Some students may also opt to enroll in the university’s dual degree programs, including an M.D./M.S., M.D/M.B.A., M.D./M.P.H., and an M.D./Ph.D.

-Its faculty to student ratio is 0.2:1, with 164 full-time faculty and 663 students enrolled full-time.
+Its faculty-to-student ratio is 0.2:1, with 164 full-time faculty and 663 students enrolled full-time.

-Full-time, in-state tuition costs $16,220, and out-of-state tuition costs $29,320.
-Application deadlines are November 1, with a fee of $200.
+• Full-time, in-state tuition costs $16,220, and out-of-state tuition costs $29,320.

 4. University of Texas Health Science Center, Houston (McGovern)